-There are not many major differences between Tencel and Bamboo sheets.
-Both are soft and comfortable and vastly better for the environment than cotton, silk or other types of sheet fabrics.
-Lyocell sheets are less wrinkly than Bamboo as well as its manufacturing process being more eco-friendly than the chemical processing of Bamboo.
-On the other hand, bamboo has antifungal properties but Tencel, if not maintained well, is prone to growing mildew.
-Both are kind of expensive when compared to their competitors but definitely better for the skin and mother nature.
+Tencel vs Bamboo sheets: what are the differences and similarities?
+Both Bamboo and Eucalyptus are soft and comfortable and better for the environment than cotton bedding.
+Lyocell sheets are less wrinkly than Bamboo and their manufacturing process is more eco-friendly than Bamboo.
+On the other hand, bamboo has antifungal properties but Eucalyptus sheets, if not maintained well, are prone to growing mildew.
+Tencel and Bamboo sheets are in the same price range.

 Tencel, originally a brand name, is also called lyocell.
 The fabric is made out of wood cellulose just like in Bamboo but Tencel uses eucalyptus trees instead.